 Failure to Appear and Conclusion without Response

 Employees are required to appear for Title IX proceedings when requested to do so by an investigator or Director of Human Resources.
-The failure of any employee to appear for a Title IX proceeding could be grounds for disciplinary action.
-If an employee fails to appear for a Title IX proceeding, or is unable to attend as a result of criminal proceedings, the Director of Human Resources may move forward with reviewing the available evidence and make a determination.
+The failure of any employee to appear for or respond during the Title IX proceeding could be grounds for disciplinary action.
+If an employee fails to appear for or respond during the Title IX proceeding, or is unable to attend as a result of criminal proceedings, the conduct process will move forward without the participation of that individual and the Director of Human Resources may move forward with reviewing the available evidence and make a determination.

 The complainant or respondent may appeal any decision made in the event of 1) significant procedural error, 2) an unreasonable sanction, or 3) new information that was not available at the time of the investigation.
 A written letter outlining the basis for the appeal and including all relevant information in support of the appeal must be filed with the Human Resource Office within five (5) working days of the decision (note: appeals received after five working days will be permitted if relevant information not available at the time of the investigation is provided by a government or law enforcement agency.)
 The Vice President of Academic Affairs, if employee is a faculty member, or the Vice President of Finance and Administration, if the employee is a staff member, in collaboration with the Title IX Coordinator, will review the written appeal and decide if there are reasonable grounds to move forward with the appeal process.
 If it is decided there are not sufficient grounds for the appeal, the Director of Human Resources' conclusion will stand and is final.
 If it is decided that there are sufficient grounds for the appeal, those appeals involving a procedural error or unreasonable sanction will be jointly considered by the applicable Vice President and the Title IX Coordinator, and their conclusion is final; those appeals involving new information will be referred back to the investigators and Director of Human Resources for reconsideration.
 The Director of Human Resources will make a recommendation for a final conclusion to the applicable Vice President and the Title IX Coordinator, who will then make the final decision.